 A particular challenge for us is to overcome the widely held view, even among our own faculty colleagues, that in ethics everything is ultimately a matter of opinion and preference.
 In order to teach ethics in the university it is necessary to overcome skepticism about its rationality.
 But it is a rationality that is different from the purely logical-deductive rationality of mathematics, from the empirical rationality of the experimental sciences, and from the rationality of mere consensus of conflicting opinions.
 It is also a rationality that does not live separately from the affective life, but that integrates it to mutually enrich each other.
-There is a lot of talk about the need for ethics in social life, but we have to relearn to think of ethics as a university discipline.
+There is a lot of talk about the need for ethics as a university discipline.